 Windows 10 19H1 Preview build 18309 available for Fast ring insiders, Here whats new!

-A New Windows 10 19H1 Preview build 18309 available for Windows Insiders in the Fast ring.
-According to Windows Insider blog, the latest 19H1 Preview build 18309.1000 (rs_prerelease) bringing new Windows Hello PIN reset experience and Password-less authentication to all versions of the operating system.
-Also, there is few enhancements for Narrator, sew of Bug fixes and changes to the operating system with a list of known issues that still have to fix.
+A New Windows 10 19H1 Preview build 18309 is available for Windows Insiders in the Fast ring.
+According to the Windows Insider blog, the latest 19H1 Preview builds 18309.1000 (rs_prerelease) bringing a new Windows Hello PIN to reset experience and Password-less authentication to all versions of the operating system.
+Also, there are few enhancements for Narrator, sew of Bug fixes and changes to the operating system with a list of known issues that still have to fix.

 What’s new Windows 10 build 18309?

 Previously with Windows 10 build 18305, Microsoft has revamped the Windows Hello PIN reset experience with the same look and feel as signing in on the web and added support for setting up and signing in with a phone number account.
 But that was limited to Home editions only and now with Windows 10 19H1 Build Company extent it to all Windows 10 Editions.

 Here Microsoft explained on their blog post: